 Not all cakes are created equal.
 Some are fancy and complicated to make, and some are easy and a no brainer at all, just like this Orange Madeira Cake.
 I used to be scared in making cakes, I guess that could be attributed to the first cake that I baked that did not turned out as expected.
 I was pretty ambitious and excited when I was starting my baking adventure and I dived in immediately in making Black Forrest Cake for my first cake.
 Not a good idea at all, that was a lesson learned to me.

 The cake turned out lighter but not dry and the flavor of the butter still stands out.
 The intense orange flavor gave this Madeira a different twist, and the light orange glaze on top definitely sealed the deal for me.
 I used a very light glaze coating as I do not like it to be too sweet, but if you prefer the thick solid white glaze, feel free to add more sugar.
 I have to warn you though, it could get really sweet, unless that is how you like your cake.
 Now, before we start, let me point out some things that we should remember in making this cake.
 This little tips could make or break your cake, so there’s no harm on taking few more minutes to read it.

-Tips to a successful Madeira Cake:
+Tips to a Successful Soft and Fluffy Madeira Cake:

 - Room temperature ingredients: Since the process requires creaming butter, sugar and eggs, it is very important that the ingredients is in room temperature so that it creams easily.
 This will result into a lighter, fluffier mixture which is essential to achieve a lighter cake.
 If you don’t have time to wait for the eggs to be at room temperature (normally 30 min outside the refrigerator), you can submerge it in hot water (not boiling water) for 5 minutes, that should do the job.
 I have some basic information about Eggs in Baking, check it out!